Karen Carpenter (album): Posthumous release

-On February 3, 1983, the day before Carpenter's death, she called Ramone to discuss the album; according to Ramone, Carpenter said, "I hope you don't mind if I curse.
-I still love our fucking record!"
-It remained shelved until 1996—thirteen years after Carpenter's death.
-The songs on the album were mixed according to Carpenter's instructions.
-Out of the twenty-one songs recorded, only eleven were chosen for the album.
 While the album was being prepared for release, an individual at A&M copied Carpenter's unreleased and unfinished material on a cassette tape and distributed it via a fan club on Yahoo! through the mail.
 The songs were leaked onto the internet in 2000.
 Two of the unreleased songs, "I Love Makin' Love to You" and "Truly You" were finished, while the remaining tracks were work leads only and in different stages of completion.